vlang/v/doc/docs.md

 println('${item:-20} ${n:20d}')
 ```

 All operators in V must have values of the same type on both sides.
-This code will not compile if `age` is an `int`:
+This code will not compile if `age` is not a string (for example if `age` were an `int`):

 ```v
 println('age = ' + age)